segmentio/analytics-node/README.md

 ... and many more.

-### Design
+### High Performance

-This client is designed for **high performance**.
-It uses an internal queue to efficiently send your events in aggregate, rather than making an HTTP request every time.
+This client uses an internal queue to efficiently send your events in aggregate, rather than making an HTTP request every time.
 This means that it is safe to use in your high scale web server controllers, or in your backend services without worrying that it will make too many HTTP requests and slow down the program.
 You also no longer need to use a message queue to have analytics.